VintageLOTUSbicycles.com

 Crank Campagnolo Nouvo Gran Sport 42-52 Seatpost Campagnolo Nuovo Gran Sport

-Pedals Campagnolo Nuovo Gran Sport Saddle Kashimax w/ Lotus Nameplate
+Pedals Campagnolo Nuovo Gran Sport w/ toe clips and straps Saddle Kashimax w/ Lotus Nameplate

-Shift Levers Campagnolo Nuovo Gran Sport Rims Araya (?)
-Tubular
+Shift Levers Campagnolo Nuovo Gran Sport Rims Araya Red 16B tubular

 Front Derailleur Campagnolo Nuovo Record Hubs Campagnolo Nuovo Gran Sport